ryanfwy/sudoku/README.md

 ### Usages

+First, drop the screenshot from your cell phone to computer.

-Run `main.py` on the terminal.
+Second, run `main.py` on the terminal.
 Ensure that all the requirements are installed.

 ![Usages](./assets/cli_help.png)